nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 # Control Plane - End-to-End Workflow

-The end-to-end workflow for the proposed framework consists of several key steps, including attestation for system bootstrap and agent initialization, agent geolocation and geofencing processing, workload attestation, and remote verification.
+The end-to-end workflow for the proposed framework consists of several key steps, including attestation for system bootstrap and workload identity agent initialization, workload identity agent geolocation and geofencing processing, workload attestation, and remote verification.

 [Figure -- End-to-end Workflow](https://github.com/nedmsmith/draft-klspa-wimse-verifiable-geo-fence/blob/main/pictures/end-to-end-flow.svg)

-## Attestation for System Bootstrap and Agent Initialization
+## Attestation for System Bootstrap and Workload Identity Agent Initialization

 ### Attestation of OS Integrity and Proof of Residency on Host

-As part of system boot/reboot process, boot loader-based measured system boot with remote SPIFFE/SPIRE server verification is used to ensure only approved OS is running on an approved hardware platform.
+As part of system boot/reboot process, boot loader-based measured system boot with remote workload identity manager verification is used to ensure only approved OS is running on an approved hardware platform.

 Measurement Collection: During the boot process, the boot loader collects measurements (hashes) of the boot components and configurations.
 The boot components are Firmware/BIOS/UEFI, bootloader, OS, drivers, location devices, and initial programs.